johoule/pygame-platformer/README.md

 - Add secret parts of the level that utilize vertical scrolling.

 ### How clever are you?
 - Add ladders to the game.
 If a player is on a ladder, don't apply gravity.
 Assign vy by player input instead.
+Also disable jumping while on a ladder.
+You should use animated climbing images too.
 - Put switches in the game that open and close areas of a level.
-- Create a Chest object with a boolean attribute locked set to True.
+- Create a Chest object with a boolean attribute locked set to True when it is initialized.
 Then create a Key object.
 If the player intersects a locked chest with a key, then locked should be set to False and the image should be updated.
 Spawn a prize that the player can acquire in the grid location directly above the chest when it is unlocked.
 Be sure to take away the players key when the character respawns after dying or at the start of a new level.
+- Give your player a gun.
+Let your player kill enemies by shooting them.
+You'll need to create Bullet objects which spawn at the hero's gun and travel in the direction the hero is facing.
+Bullets shouldn't travel indefinitely.
+Limit the number of ticks a bullet will exist before it calls the kill() function on itself.
+Enemies can be given a process_bullets function.
+(You might need to make the shooter/hero a bullet parameter so that when the bullet hits an enemy, points can be awarded.)
+- Make a sign you can read or a character that 'speaks'.
+Display a message when the hero intersects the sign or speaking character while holding the up arrow.
+Don't use the default display_message function.
+Put a function in the Sign/SpeakingCharacter class that makes a popup that looks like text on a sign or perhaps a speech bubble.

 ### More!